AntoRag/Thesis/src/README.md

   python3 FromBagToCVS.py /path/to/.bag/file topic/to/be/converted/
   ```

-- To run a simulation in Gazebo while using MoveIt as framework we can give as command:
+- To run a simulation in Gazebo while using MoveIt! as framework we can give as command:

   ```bash